 Located on the Adige River, the same waterway that flows through Verona, Trento is the capital of Trentino in northern Italy.
-And at just a short drive from both Lake Garda and the Dolomites, the location couldn’t get much better.
+And, just a short drive from both Lake Garda and the Dolomites, the location couldn’t get much better.

 In many ways, Trento, filled with fairytale architecture and beer gardens, looks and feels like it’s in Austria instead of Italy.
 In fact, the city was part of the Austrian empire until the early 20th century.
 But Trento is definitely in Italy now, albeit in a unique part of the boot where pizza and bratwurst peacefully coexist.

-Getting to Trento by train is easy – it’s just an hour from Verona and two and a half hours from Milan.
+Getting to Trento by train is easy – it’s just an hour from Verona and less than three hours from Milan.
 The city’s rail station is adjacent to the center of town, only a 7-minute walk from lively Piazza Duomo.